guettli/git-tips/README.md

 That makes it easier to switch between PRs.

-If you have a train of PRs, I use this mnemonic to remember the order:
+If you have a train of PRs, I like this mnemonic to remember the order:

-- First PR: light blue
-- Second PR: yellow
-- Third PR: purple

-If you have a train of PRs, I like this color scheme because it makes them easy to distinguish:

-- First PR: light blue
+- First PR: light blue (like "baby")
-- Second PR: yellow
+- Second PR: yellow (like "youth")
-- Third PR: purple
+- Third PR: purple (like elderly)

 ## `git checkout` -> `git switch` + `git restore`